- Download our Moving to South Korea Guide (PDF)

 Exchanging business cards

 Businesspeople in South Korea usually exchange business cards when they first meet.
-So, it's important for expats who are new to the country to have a large enough supply of their personal business cards.
+So, it’s important for expats who are new to the country to have a large enough supply of their personal business cards.
 These should contain the expat’s job title, with an accompanying Korean translation printed on one side.
-When exchanging cards, they should both be given and received with both hands.
+When exchanging cards, both give and receive them with both hands.

 Dos and don’ts of business in South Korea